sjollivier/product-management-templates/team-status-meeting.md

 - A
 - B
-- C
-- D

 ## Four Box:

 - Priorities/This Week
 - Priorities/Projects Next 4 Weeks
 - OKRs and Product Metrics
-- Health: PM team / Dev team / Biz team (assessed on a 1-10 scale)
+- Health check: PM & Eng (assessed on a 1-10 scale)

 ## Project Status Rundown:

 - A
 - B
-- C
-- D

 ## Decisions / Issues to escalate / Action items:

 - A
 - B
-- C
-- D

 One on Ones:
 https://hypercontext.com/agenda-templates/weekly-one-on-one-meeting